 When you add a new action to the server’s log, the server will try to send it

-to all connected clients according to meta.channels
+to all connected clients according to meta.channels, meta.users,

-meta.clients
+meta.clients and meta.nodes.

 By default, the server doesn’t keep actions in the log for offline users to make scaling easy.
-You can change it by setting reasons
+You can change it by setting reasons on preadd and removing it processed events.

-again.
+We recommend to use subscription rather than working with reasons.
+Every time a client will connect to the server, it sends logux/subscribe again.
 The server can load the latest state from the database and send it back.

 Events